-A diving holiday is a fantastic experience where you can explore our generally unseen underwater world, and is an activity which requires a useful blend of CV fitness, strength, coordination and flexibility.
-A week or more diving every day can make noticeable improvements to your fitness — which could spin-off to your usual exercise routine once you return home.
+A diving holiday is a fantastic experience where you can explore the generally unseen underwater world, and is an activity which requires a blend of CV fitness, strength, coordination and flexibility.
+A week or more diving every day can make noticeable improvements to your fitness - which could prove to be an advantage to your usual exercise routine once you return home.

-The next level: Deep-sea diving is a very different discipline, requiring even greater fitness — so it’s not for the faint-hearted!
-But if you think you’ve got what it takes, then try it!
+The next level: Deep-sea diving is a very different discipline, requiring even greater fitness - so it’s not for the faint-hearted!
+But if you think you’ve got what it takes, then give it a try.

 If you’ve never tried equestrian sports before, you’ll be surprised at how fit you need to be to successfully control a horse.
 Whether it’s a horsemanship element of the sport such as dressage or a faster-paced discipline such as racing, a few days in the saddle can challenge muscles that you didn’t even know you had!

-The next level: Try endurance riding — which covers distances up to 100 miles (161km), requiring excellent stamina and local muscular endurance.
+The next level: Try endurance riding - which covers distances up to 161 km (100 miles), and requires excellent stamina and local muscular endurance.

 A sports-specific holiday